mzuenni/icpc-header/doc/validate.md

 **`Real asReal() const`**
 **`Real asReal(Real defaultValue) const`**
 Parses the first token after the command.
-If the command does not exists or has no parameter it will instead return the `defaultValue`.
+If the command does not exist or has no parameter it will instead return the `defaultValue`.
 >Note: If `defaultValue` should be returned but was not provided an error will be thrown.

 **`std::vector<std::string> asStrings() const`**